MENU: At bottom of page on desktop version; at top on mobile.

 9. Will one-lane courtesy be used like we do in league?

-At the highest level tournaments, the more expansive double-jump rule is used.
+The highest level competition will use the double jump rule.
 Here, nobody can throw a shot on your pair again until somebody has thrown a shot on the pair to your left AND the pair to your right.
+It's important to note that the word pair in this case refers to two lanes that have a ball return in the middle, unlike two-lane courtesy.
 Double jump will initially feel like a big leap from what you are used to, but once you get used to it, you may actually find you like the rhythm that it provides to the tournament.
+A World Bowling video provides several examples of double jump in action (hint: watch for the ball returns changing colors).

 As with so many other things in serious bowling, the lane courtesy being used in the tournament will likely not be announced or listed in the tournament rules because it is assumed the competitors have been competing forever and therefore already know the answer.
 This is silly because competitors take lane courtesy very seriously and will not be happy campers if anyone does not follow it.
 If it's not clear, avoid potential embarrassment and ask!
 And once on the lanes, if you become aware that you goofed (and you very likely will in your first-time nervousness), be sure to apologize to the bowler(s) you jumped as soon as you can.
 And then, don't do it again!